Home » service

 A few things to keep in mind

 Please allow at least 30 days for this process, starting from the time you submit your application package.
 There will likely be some sort of interview in the process of creating the invitation letter.
-You will need to have a drivers’ license as Texarkana is not fully accessible via public transportation.
-Texas A&M University Texarkana may or may not be able to provide an office for the duration of your stay; this is contingent upon space availability.
-TAMUT does have on-campus housing, the details of which can be discussed during your interview.
-TAMUT can provide access to library resources and there is ample space in the library for scholarly work.
-TAMUT can accommodate requests to present the scholarly accomplishments you make while here and I can provide a letter of completion/certificate at the conclusion of your time with me.
+You will need to have a drivers’ license as Knoxville is not fully accessible via public transportation.
+UTK may or may not be able to provide an office for the duration of your stay; this is contingent upon space availability.
+UTK does have on-campus housing, the details of which can be discussed during your interview.
+UTK can provide access to library resources and there is ample space in the library for scholarly work.
+UTK can accommodate requests to present the scholarly accomplishments you make while here, and I can provide a letter of completion/certificate at the conclusion of your time with me.

 I preface this statement with an acknowledgement that my views here are intended to stimulate discussion at Texas A&M–Texarakana and do not apply to my feelings about the use of the GRE at other institutions.

 I have been asked to revisit the Graduate Record Exam (GRE) requirement for admission into the ITED program at TAMUT.
 I have tried to address the issue with as much clarity as possible, and have concluded, after closer inspection, that the policy of using the GRE as part of admissions criteria is not only inappropriate for TAMUT’s ITED program, but is also potentially misleading in making admissions decisions.
 This statement lays out my rationale and a proposed replacement to the GRE requirement.